Pogba labels Lukaku row reports 'funny'

+Paul Pogba joined Romelu Lukaku in dismissing reports of a row between the two after Manchester United's win over Southampton, calling the claims "funny".

-Lukaku had struck twice to help give United a 3-2 lead at Old Trafford when Ole Gunnar Solskjaer's side was awarded a late penalty.
+Lukaku had struck twice to help give United a 3-2 lead at Old Trafford on Saturday when Ole Gunnar Solskjaer's side were awarded a late penalty.

 Pogba stepped up to take the spot-kick, rather than allowing Lukaku the chance to seal a hat-trick, and the France midfielder saw his effort saved by Southampton goalkeeper Angus Gunn.